Dietary divergence of robust australopithecines

 Calotte or Carapace?

 This image comes from great resource I just found (thanks to Louise Leakey on Twitter) for paleoanthropology students – africanfossils.org.
-I won’t answer here whether this is hominid or turtle, you’ll have to find it at the African Fossils site.
+I won’t answer here whether this is hominin or turtle, you’ll have to find it at the African Fossils site.

-The site has 3D, manipulable images of fossil hominids and other animals from Kenya and Tanzania.
+The site has 3D, manipulable images of fossil hominins and other animals from Kenya and Tanzania.
 The Smithsonian Museum of Natural History also has a very nice 3D collection, similarly manipulable.
 Resolution isn’t always what you might want it to be (for instance, you won’t be able to tell if the basi-occipital suture is fused in the Homo erectus cranium KNM-ER 42700), but you still get good overall view of some neat and bizarre animals.
 Like this robust australopithecus!
 (KNM-ER 406) Hey, its brain case does look kinda like the pic above…

 New beef with boisei – maybe the dingo ate their babies?